Elections in Haryana: Delimitation

 After formation of Haryana in 1966, the composition of Lok Sabha was changed and seats were enhanced to accommodate additional seats from the newly formed state of Haryana.
-Last delimitation of electoral boundaries of Lok Sabha and Vidhan Sabha constituencies in Haryana was done by the Delimitation Commission of India in 2007-08.
+Last delimitation of electoral boundaries of Lok Sabha and Legislative Assembly constituencies in Haryana was done by the Delimitation Commission of India in 2007-08.
 After the delimitation in 2007-08, Bhiwani and Mahendragarh constituencies were merged to form Bhiwani–Mahendragarh and a new Gurgaon Lok Sabha constituency was craved out by bifurcating the existing Faridabad Lok Sabha Constituency.

-Currently Haryana has 10 Lok Sabha and 90 Vidhan Sabha seats, of which 2 Lok Sabha and 17 Vidhan Sabha seats are reserved for the Scheduled Castes.
-For the 2026 delimitation, Haryana is proposed to have 14 Lok Sabha and 126 Vidhan Sabha seats, of which 3 Lok Sabha (1 more) and 25 Vidhan Sabha (8 more) seats will be reserved.
-This will add 4 Lok Sabha and 36 Vidhan Sabha seats to Haryana.
+Currently Haryana has 10 Lok Sabha and 90 Legislative Assembly seats, of which 2 Lok Sabha and 17 Legislative Assembly seats are reserved for the Scheduled Castes.
+For the 2026 delimitation, Haryana is proposed to have 14 Lok Sabha and 126 Legislative Assembly seats, of which 3 Lok Sabha (1 more) and 25 Legislative Assembly (8 more) seats will be reserved.
+This will add 4 Lok Sabha and 36 Legislative Assembly seats to Haryana.